Locations:

 How to do CPR

-2. Close your mouth over theirs and blow a normal-sized breath into it so their chest goes up.
+2. Close your mouth over theirs and blow a normal-sized breath into it.
+Their chest should go up.
 If the person’s chest doesn’t come up, check to see if there’s something in their mouth.
+Give a total of two breaths and go back to doing compressions.

 While you’re doing CPR, someone should be bringing an AED to use to help with resuscitating the person.